1983-01-12 On Sophies choice

 could be torn from your page of life

-while pityless politicians
+while pitiless politicians

 vie for their intangible goods….